andreasscherbaum/check-markdown-files/CHECKS.md

 ## check_no_default_values

-This chech ensures that headers do not have a default value, indicating that someone forgot to change the header before publishing the posting.
+This check ensures that headers do not have a default value, indicating that someone forgot to change the header before publishing the posting.

 Example: